sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "Howdy Alphys!
 Are you around?"

 "Over this way, Fluffybuns!"
 Undyne called out, grabbing your shoulder and holding firmly, keeping you from escaping.
-She pulled you to the side as Alphys squeaked, quickly made sure that Mettaton was functional before pushing past to exit the examination room, muttering something about making tea.
+She pulled you to the side as Alphys squeaked, quickly making sure that Mettaton was fully functional before pushing past to exit the examination room, muttering something about making tea.